CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # Ending

 This is my gift for the Crocotile3D community, you can catch me on the official Crocotile3D discord.
-Thank Alex from my part for the incredible Crocotile3D software that is.
+Thank Alex from my part for the incredible piece of software that Crocotile3D is.
 - CORENdot